Part 1

 Rust offers a concise and efficient way to initialize arrays with a default value.
 Instead of

-manually specifying each element, you can use the syntax [value; size]
+manually specifying each element, you can use the syntax [value; size].
+This creates an

 with a uniform value, improving code readability and reducing the potential for errors.